Gramex is the collective management organisation for recorded music in Finland.

 Gramex wants to make using music easier and offers licensing services that enable the usage of phonogram music and music videos.
 Gramex collects remunerations to performers and producers in Finland and around the world.

 If you are a performer or producers of music or if you need licenses for phonogram music, copyright society Gramex is at Your service.
-Gramex has more than 52 070 rightsholder client agreements with performers and producers.
+Gramex has more than 60 000 rightsholder client contracts with performers and producers.
 Gramex remunerations are collected from approximately 31 000 premises such as restaurants, stores and gyms and about 200 media licensing users.

 Service for artists and producers